 Out of all the states, Tamil Nadu has its own unique way of celebrating.
 They celebrate it with a ritual called Golu – a display of dolls on a staircase.
 This ritual also includes giving gifts to women and children.
 Married women are given bangles and bindis as gifts.
 People in Tamil Nadu worship Goddesses Durga, Saraswati and Laxmi and dedicate three days to each of them.
 The ritual dolls have their own significance – they are passed down from generation to generation and are set up like mini-museums in the house.

 Punjabis honor all the reincarnated forms of Goddess Durga during Navratri.
 To break fasts on Ashtami or Navami, they invite nine young girls, representing the nine avatars of Maa Shakti and serve them food, sweets, and pamper them with money and gifts.
-The most popular sweet is Punjabi Poora, made with flour, fried in refined oil and flavored with fennel seeds.
-During the nine holy nights, jagrans (a ritual of performing songs and dance all night) are performed in houses and temples.
+The most popular sweet is Punjabi Poora, made with flours, fried in refined oils and flavored with fennel seeds.
+During the nine holy nights, jagran (a ritual of performing songs and dance all night) are performed in houses and temples.

 Have you heard of Nadahabba?
 It is a 10-day festival, starting with Navratri with the last day being Vijayadashami.
 The celebrations include people marching big decorated elephants on the streets.
 The tradition with the bejeweled elephants is called Jumboo Safari and takes place on the streets of Mysore.
 Places all over the state hold exhibitions and fairs to honor the Goddess.
 A very famous sweet in Karnataka, especially during this festival, is the delicious Puran Poli.

 Love it?
 Miss it?
 Don’t worry.
 You may be out of India but India will never go out of you.

 So, this Navratri, dress up, dance and have fun.
 Feel like you’re in India by cooking delicious Indian food from 100% organic food products.